-I like the concept of combining portraits and environmental/architectural shots in post-production to create images reminiscent of old B movies, such as Attack of the 50 Foot Woman, but in a contemporary (and perhaps less…exposing?) context.
+I like the concept of combining portraits and environmental/architectural shots in post-production to create images reminiscent of old B movies, such as Attack of the 50 Foot Woman, but in a contemporary context.

-This idea challenges scale and perspective, and is in the same realm as Salvador Dali’s Surrealist artwork, as well as the work of numerous photographers.
+This idea challenges scale and perspective, and is in the same realm as Salvador Dali’s Surrealist art.

 Other examples include Rene Magritte, Man Ray, amongst historical and contemporary photographers.